For Excellence in eLawyering

 - The nomination should describe how the service can be replicated by other law firms in terms of development costs, required technology, people requirements, and ongoing maintenance costs.

 Nominations should be submitted through the James I. Keane Award Nomination Form (available later this year for 2015).

-2014 award winner was presented at a special ceremony at the ABA TECHSHOW in Chicago on March 27, 2014.
+The award winner will be honored at a special ceremony at the ABA TECHSHOW in Chicago.

 The eLawyering Task Force of the ABA Law Practice Division will review the nominations and select the recipient.
 The eLawyering Task Force will impanel impartial members who will make recommendations to the eLawyering Task Force, whose leaders will decide in consultation with the Executive Committee of the ABA Law Practice Division Council.

 Meritorious Recognition Awards may be granted to additional nominees at the Committee’s discretion.
 The Committee reserves the right not to present the Award in a given year.